Apple iPhone 13 vs Google Pixel 7a

 Which one is better?

 The Google Pixel 7a is the better buy for most people - its 64MP camera crushes the iPhone 13's 12MP.
-That said, grab the iPhone 13 if you prefer iOS and want a compact size - it weighs just 6.14oz.
+That said, grab the iPhone 13 if you need a more compact and lightweight phone at only 6.14oz.

 Who should buy each?

-Choose the Google Pixel 7a if: you prioritize photography with a 64MP camera, want a battery that lasts up to 25 hours of video, or enjoy a smoother display with 90Hz refresh rate.
+Choose the Google Pixel 7a if: you love photography with a class-leading 64MP camera, need longer battery life, or enjoy smoother scrolling with a 90Hz display.

 Conclusion